awsdocs/amazon-efs-user-guide/doc_source/API_FileSystemDescription.md

 Required: Yes

  **ThroughputMode**   <a name="efs-Type-FileSystemDescription-ThroughputMode"></a>
 The throughput mode for a file system\.
-There are two throughput modes to choose from for your file system: bursting and provisioned\.
+There are two throughput modes to choose from for your file system: `bursting` and `provisioned`\.
+If you set `ThroughputMode` to `provisioned`, you must also set a value for `ProvisionedThroughPutInMibps`\.
 You can decrease your file system's throughput in Provisioned Throughput mode or change between the throughput modes as long as it’s been more than 24 hours since the last decrease or throughput mode change\.
 Type: String
 Valid Values:` bursting | provisioned`
 Required: No